centreon/centreon-documentation/en/alerts-notifications/resources-status.md

 In some cases, especially with so-called "passive" services, it can be useful to submit a result, i.e. a status, an output and metrics, in order to reset the event.
+This can be achieved using the "Submit Status" action, available when a single passive service is selected.

 ![image](../assets/alerts/resources-status/resources-status-submit-status.gif)